 Solarthon: Long Beach Bash Helps Neighborhood Go Green

-Volunteers, donors, sponsors, recipients and trainees gathered in Long Beach under the direction of GRID Alternatives to provide solar power for nine families
+Volunteers, donors, sponsors, recipients and trainees gathered in Long Beach under the direction of GRID Alternatives to provide solar power for nine families.

-“People, Planet, Employment – that’s really what Solarthon is all about,” says Alex McLeod, best known for originating TLC’s home design show Trading Spaces.
-She’s an L.A.
-Board Member of GRID Alternatives, the organization responsible for the annual all-day block party and solar installation event, this year held in Long Beach.
+“People, planet, employment – that’s really what Solarthon is all about,” says Alex McLeod, best known for originating TLC’s home design show Trading Spaces.
+She’s an L.A. board member of GRID Alternatives, the organization responsible for the annual all-day block party and solar installation event, this year held in Long Beach.

-Volunteers, job trainees, sponsors and recipients of the energy saving installations joined together to install nine solar electric systems for low-income families.
-While companies like Yingli Solar, SunPower, American Solar Power, INSolar!, GoGreenSolar.com and Johnson Controls provided supplies and volunteers, companies and job training schools like Los Angeles Trade Technical College provided students who got invaluable professional experience.
-And of course, the families who received the installations helped out as well.
+Volunteers, job trainees, sponsors and recipients of the energy-saving installations joined together to install nine solar electric systems for low-income families.
+While companies like Yingli Solar, SunPower, American Solar Power, INSolar!, GoGreenSolar.com and Johnson Controls provided supplies and volunteers, companies and job-training schools like Los Angeles Trade Technical College provided students who got invaluable professional experience.
+And, of course, the families who received the installations helped out as well.

 Recipients like Nicole Craven were beaming when all was said and done.
 Craven lives with her daughter, Danielle, who she is trying to help through college.
 Craven has worked steadily but hasn’t received a raise in years, and she’s been finding it difficult to manage mounting living expenses.
 "We desperately need the savings,” she said, noting that she is very excited about the fact that she now has a solar electric system in place that will help reduce her energy bills.

-“I want to take a step towards clean energy and eliminating the use of dirty energy and its production," said Armando Lomeli, another recipient.
+“I want to take a step toward clean energy and eliminating the use of dirty energy and its production," said Armando Lomeli, another recipient.
 "We are from a humble family, and we are grateful to the sponsors.
 We are originally from Mexico and have owned our home for 17 years.
 Our financial situation is tough, but this program will help us tremendously."

 Watch Solarthon Shed LightView All 7 Photos

 Not only does this program aid individual families, but it improves the environment as well.
-To date, GRID Alternatives of Greater Los Angeles has served more than 558 families who will save over $12 million in lifetime electricity bills while preventing the release of more than 38,000 tons of CO2 – the equivalent of removing 8,000 cars from the 405 Freeway for a year.
+To date GRID Alternatives of Greater Los Angeles has served more than 558 families who will save more than $12 million in lifetime electricity bills while preventing the release of more than 38,000 tons of CO2 – the equivalent of removing 8,000 cars from the 405 Freeway for a year.
 In total, more than 3,400 families have been assisted by GRID Alternatives throughout California and Colorado, saving a total of $92 million in utility bills.
 The organization is about to expand into New York and New Jersey as well.

 California Governor Jerry Brown is all for it.
-“GRID Alternatives helps low income people be part of the solar revolution,” he said, speaking to a crowd at a GRID solar installation in Long Beach in May.
+“GRID Alternatives helps low-income people be part of the solar revolution,” he said, speaking to a crowd at a GRID solar installation in Long Beach in May.